lzimmermann4/opioid_distr_network_analysis/README.md

 To address these objectives, I used a network analysis approach to analyze opiate transaction-level data from the Washington Post Drug Enforcement Administration (DEA) public-use database (The Washington Post, 2020).

-Motivation for this research: Opioid overdoses in Michigan increased by a factor of 18 from 1999 to 2018, accounting for 2,599 deahts due to opioids overdoses in 2018 (Michigan.gov, 2022).
+Motivation for this research: Opioid overdoses in Michigan increased by a factor of 18 from 1999 to 2018, alongside 2,599 deaths due to opioid overdoses in 2018 (Michigan.gov, 2022).

 ### References
 Michigan.gov.
 (2022).
 Opioid Resources. https://www.michigan.gov/opioids